isaacnmm/pestpolicy-hugo2XX/content/posts/best-stain-for-douglas-fir-door/index.md

 Moreover, Thompson's stain spreads evenly to create an excellent elastic membrane that will not only prevent your door from UV rays but also resist mildew. - The complex sticking formula makes Thompson's stain stick firmly without release and dry to touch within 2 hours.
 There is no thinning of the primer application needed when using this stain.
 More so, you can apply it on either damp or dry door surface without losing quality performance.

 - Thompson's stain has a long life service (has been in the market for over 60 years) and is refined in various colors ranging from transparent to full solid colors.
-Further, [this stain](https://pestpolicy.com/best-deck-stain-for-weathered-wood/)is packed in a relatively large can (3.
+Further, [this stain](https://pestpolicy.com/best-deck-stain-for-weathered-wood/)ispacked in a relatively large can (3.
 78 liters) that will cover a large surface upon application.
 Notably, Thompson's stain won't irritate your skin or stain your clothes on contact.

 It is easier to clean.